Frequently Asked Questions

 Do I need to take the labels, caps, and lids off?

-Nope.
-You can leave all the labels on your container, unless you’re into label peeling for some reason.
-You can leave your lids on too!
-Corks stuck inside wine bottles are okay to leave in too.
+Nope!
+You can leave all the labels on your glass, unless you’re into label peeling for some reason.
+You can even leave your lids on!
+Corks stuck inside wine bottles are okay as well.

 Do I have to rinse the container?